A. Building Operating Hours & Security

 There are twenty-four Dell Windows 11 Workstations in the Commons.
-The School of Law workstations are restricted to law students only via
+The School of Law workstations are restricted to law students only via USC network

 username login and password.

-Students needing to print more than 400 pages per academic year can add value to their printing accounts on their Carolina Card through https://my.sc.edu.
-Students who are journal staff members or who are engaged as faculty research assistants or tutors should see Gary Moore, Assistant Dean for Academic Technology, in Room 202F in the Academic Technology Suite for being setup for research/tutor/journal/student organization Sprints Prints System accounts for use with the Commons and Room 381 Sprints Student Printing System kiosks.
+Students can print either by Carolina Card or credit card.
+Students can add value to their Carolina Card through my.sc.edu.
+Students who are journal staff members, members of student organizations or who are engaged as faculty research assistants or tutors should see Gary Moore, Assistant Dean for Academic Technology, in Room 202F in the Academic Technology Suite for being setup for research/tutor/journal/student organization Sprints Prints System accounts for use with the Commons and Room 381 Sprints Student Printing System kiosks.

 - Wireless Network.

 The School of Law is part of the University’s campus-wide wireless network, eduroam.
 When students select eduroam as their network, they must login by entering their Network Username followed by @ds.sc.edu.
 Students will then enter the password associated with their Network Username.

 Students can also connect to the USC guest network but are highly encouraged to use the eduroam network because access to USCguest is limited to a 24-hour time